Unclonable Cryptography with Unbounded Collusions and Impossibility of Hyperefficient Shadow Tomography: Public-Key Encryption with Copy-Protected Secret Keys

 \subsubsection{Finding a Simultaneous Jump}

-In the claim below, we will formalize the following fact.
-Observe the adversary only obtains $k$ different identity keys for $\mathsf{IBE}$.
-Therefore, informally, by pigeonhole principle, two of the $k+1$ freeloaders must be using $\mathsf{IBE}$ encryptions of their challenge message under the same identity $id_j$ to decode their challenge ciphertext.
-This will in turn mean that they must be using the same coset state tuple, which is a contradiction by the monogamy-of-entanglement property.
+In the rest of the proof, we will formalize the following fact.
+Observe that the adversary only obtains $k$ different identity keys for $\mathsf{IBE}$.
+Therefore, informally, by the security of $\mathsf{IBE}$ and by the pigeonhole principle, two of the $k+1$ freeloaders must be using $\mathsf{IBE}$ encryptions of their challenge message under the same identity $id_j$ to decode their challenge ciphertext.
+This will in turn mean that they must be using the same coset state tuple, and therefore we will extract coset vectors for the same identity/tuple, which will be a contradiction by the monogamy-of-entanglement property.

+As a first step, we will show that the decryption success probabilities of the two freeloaders $x, y$, when tested with respect to the distributions $\mathcal{D}_{j}$, jump at the same index $j^*$, meaning that the two freeloaders use the same identity string block $[id_{j^*}, id_{j^* + 1} - 1]$ to decrypt.

 \begin{claim} Let $\tau$ be the state of the bipartite register $\regi{adv}[x,y]$ output by $\adve'_0$ in $\mathcal{G}$, and also consider the classical values $j^*, x, y, \{b_{\ell, i}\}_{\ell, i}$ contained in the output of $\adve'_0$.